Inspiration and Free Printables for a Wild Animal / African Safari Themed Birthday Party

 How to Make Wild Animal Cutouts out of hardboard:

-- Paint them in fun colours and use as decor for the party
+- Paint them in fun colours and use them as decor for the party

 How to make binoculars from toilet paper rolls:

-- Attach two rolls to each other with hot glue, and you are done
+- Attach two rolls with hot glue, and you are done.

 Some fun activities for the children are colouring pages, which is also included in the printable set.
 Some more activity ideas: